carpentries/feeds.carpentries.org/README.md

 Source JSON feeds are transformed using the [jq](https://stedolan.github.io/jq/) package.

+**For data about The Carpentries lessons** make sure you have a Github PAT (Personal Authentication Token) set as an environment variable (`GITHUB_PAT`) with appropriate priviledges to read GitHub topics and issues for all our repositories.

 You can then run the following command which will create all the feeds within the `_site` folder.